 - Through creation: by studying the vast physical and material universe and all that’s in it from the “vastness” of the interior of the atom to the vastness of the reaches of space and everything in it; the Bible itself teaches this fact: God’s existence is clearly seen by every human being by means of his amazing creation; people who deny such evidence label themselves atheists.
 It’s not that atheists don’t believe in God, per se; they do believe in God, but simply make a conscious choice—an act of their will—to not believe in God Whom they clearly see in his creation.
 Moreover, many atheists actually believe in God; they’re simply angry at the God they believe in because some religious person in their past has done them wrong; thus, they blame God for the wrong done to them and claim they don’t believe in Him.

 - By means of God’s intervention in human history and his “salvific” acts among humankind—especially the crowning salvation acts of Jesus’ birth, his life, his death, his resurrection from the dead, and his return to heaven.

 - By means of God the Holy Spirit Who comes to live inside humans in his unbodied form.

-- By means of his “revealed word,” the Bible.
+- By means of his written, “revealed word,” the Bible.

 Having laid that foundational groundwork about how God reveals Himself to humankind, let’s now examine the fourth proposition above: what the Bible is and where it came from.
 How did we get the Bible?